 Theresa's vision for the Clerk's Office includes continuing the advancement of online services, increasing the efficiency of the office and, as always, providing excellence in customer service.

-Surrounded by a full time knowledgeable staff of nearly 70 employees, whose experience totals nearly 800 years, she is confident of meeting these goals.
+Surrounded by a full time knowledgeable staff of over 60 employees, whose experience totals nearly 500 years, she is confident of meeting these goals.

 Born and raised in Terrebonne Parish, Theresa grew up in the community of Bourg.
 She is a 1974 graduate of South Terrebonne High School and attended Nicholls State University.
 She is a Certified Clerk of Court and serves as Chief Officer of Elections for Terrebonne Parish and, as such, President of the Parish Board of Election Supervisors.
 She also currently serves as Chair of the Education Committee for the Louisiana Clerks of Court Association and is a district member of the Board of Directors.

 Theresa is honored to have been elected to serve the citizens of this great community and proud to lead your Terrebonne Parish Clerk of Court’s Office into a new era.